Best-known for its well-made car seats, Britax launched a stroller line back in 2005 to expand its baby gear empire.

-So if you are in the market for a three-wheel stroller, should you spring for the B-Free or save $100 and just get the B-Agile?
-Well, we think for most folks, the B-Agile is an excellent stroller with a good quality track record (the B-Free is new as of this writing).
-Once the B-Agile is no longer available, the B-Lively will be a similar replacement, although at a higher price.
+So if you are in the market for a three-wheel stroller, should you spring for the B-Free or save $100 and just get the B-Lively?
+Well, we think for most folks, the B-Lively is an excellent stroller with a good quality track record (the B-Free is new as of this writing).

 We could see a few folks opting for the B-Free upgrade however—if you live in an urban walkabout environment, then the extra storage pockets, extendable canopy and upgraded wheels may make the extra $100 worth it.

-New for 2018, the Britax B-Mobile ($160, 16.2 lbs), a lightweight four wheel stroller that features a near-flat seat recline.
+New in the past year, the Britax B-Mobile ($160, 16.2 lbs), a lightweight four wheel stroller that features a near-flat seat recline.
 Impressively, the B-Mobile can be paired with a Britax infant car seat . . . most compact folding lightweight strollers aren’t infant car seat compatible.
 The B-Mobile features a black stroller base with contrasting color hoods.
 Example: